scicloj/tutorials/README.md

 For now, please put your tutorials under the **`drafts`** subdirectory.

 Please **do not put data files** in git.
-It is better to add a function or script for bringing them locall.
+It is better to add a function or script for bringing them locally.

 Please mention your (nick)name(s) at the beginning of any repo you write.